maptimeosl/vektor101/README.md

-# Vector tiles examples for #maptime
+# Vector tile examples

+## What are vector tiles?
+Check out [WHAT.md](https://github.com/mapic/vektor101/blob/master/WHAT.md) for background on vector tiles.

 ## Install
 Clone this repository to your `localhost`: